Black History 365

 The multi-award-winning “theatrical firework” (The Independent) Queens of Sheba is now on tour and coming to Nottingham following critically acclaimed, sold-out runs in London and Edinburgh.

-Trade part of the amplify festival Welcome to the Caribbean.
+Welcome to the Caribbean.
 Where the sun is hot and the living is uneasy.
 Meet three women.
 An unlikely trio.
 Different ages, backgrounds and attitudes.
 Each has a unique relationship with the island.
 A home.
 A regular holiday haunt.
-A first time visit.
+A first-time visit.
 Through language that fizzes and sparks, we begin to discover that they share one surprising thing in common.
-Trade was first performed in 2005 by the Royal Shakespeare Company, New Perspectives in association with The Brewery Arts Centre brings debbie tucker green’s distinctive voice to regional audiences.
+Trade was first performed in 2005 by the Royal Shakespeare Company, New Perspectives in association with The Brewery Arts Centre brings Debbie Tucker Green’s distinctive voice to regional audiences.
 Trade Three very different women in the Caribbean who realise they have one thing in common

 Black men walking 2019 21 & 22 October 2019 “We walk.
 Though we are written into the landscape you don’t see us.
 We walked England before the English.”
 They walk the first Saturday of every month.
 Walking and talking.
 But this walk… Maybe they should have cancelled, but they needed the walk today.
 Out in the Peaks, they find themselves forced to walk backwards through two thousand years before they can move forwards.
 The first story from Revolution Mix – an Eclipse movement spearheading the largest ever national delivery of new Black British stories.
 Black Men Walking returns for a second UK tour following its huge sell out success last year.
 Black Men Walking“We walk.
 Though we are written into the landscape you don’t see us.
 We walked England before the English.”